mapbender/mapbender/docs/UPGRADING.md

 ### ViewManager
 The ViewManager was refactored.
 It now stores the entire layer tree instead of just diffs, which allows to save reordering of layers and sources added via the WMS loader.
-A migration of existing saved views was not implemented, so all existing views will be lost during the upgrade.
+A migration of existing saved views was not implemented, so all existing views will be lost during the upgrade / must be deleted before the migration since otherwise the automatic migration will fail (see section "Update database").

 ## 4.1.0